 Configure synchronous branch control for multi-rooted repositories

-If you have a multi-rooted repository, you can configure JetBrains Rider to perform all branch operations (such as checkout, merge, delete, etc.) simultaneously on all roots as if it were a single repository.
+If you have a multi-rooted repository, you can configure JetBrains Rider to perform all branch operations (such as checkout, merge, delete, and so on) simultaneously on all roots as if it were a single repository.
 If an operation fails at least in one of the repositories, JetBrains Rider prevents branches from diverging by suggesting you to roll back this operation in the repositories where it was successful.